changeworld/azure-docs.pl-pl/articles/cognitive-services/LUIS/luis-how-to-publish-app.md

 ---
-title: Publikowanie aplikacji — LUIS
+title: Publish app - LUIS
 titleSuffix: Azure Cognitive Services
-description: Po zakończeniu kompilowania i testowania aktywnej aplikacji LUIS Udostępnij ją aplikacji klienckiej, publikując ją w punkcie końcowym.
+description: When you finish building and testing your active LUIS app, make it available to your client application by publishing it to the endpoint.
 services: cognitive-services
 author: diberry
 manager: nitinme